fowheelah/utopia-fiber-capstone/frontend/FRONTEND.md

 To run app locally:
 - cd to /frontend/vue-smartmap
-- run 'npm run dev' in the terminal
+- run 'npm install' & 'npm run dev' in the terminal
 - access page from local host
 - other dev instructions found in frontend/vue-smartmap/README.md

 ### Map Work

-Here
+The map uses a json of coordinates to populate markers that are labelled with PM 2.5 measurements and color coded.
+Clicking on the marker will display historical data using grafana.

+Goal:
+- Populate Markers
+- Create custom markers
+- Display historical data

 ### Login Pages